-Penn High School provides a variety of school-sponsored athletic activities in which students may participate providing they meet any eligibility requirements that may apply.
-For further information, contact the Office of Athletics and Activities.
+Middle Schools provide a variety of school-sponsored athletic activities in which students may participate providing they meet any eligibility requirements that apply.
+For further information, refer to the Athletics and Activities Code of Conduct for Students Representing P-H-M Middle Schools.